slatedocs/slate/source/includes/_widget.md

 </script>
 ```

-You can use the widget to allow your users to sign documents without the need to have an account in [mifiel.com](https://www.mifiel.com)
+The widget is an embedded signing tool that we have created to allow your users to sign documents on your site in an iFrame.
+You can embed this tool to allow signing within the flow of your site without the need for the user to have an account in [mifiel.com](https://www.mifiel.com)

-To begin you have to copy and paste our snippet code (_in the right_) in the page that you want to display the widget in.
+To begin, you have to copy and paste our code snippet (_shown to your right_) into the code of the page where the signing flow will take place.

-You can also find the snippet code in [https://www.mifiel.com/sign-snippet-v1.0.0.min.js](https://www.mifiel.com/sign-snippet-v1.0.0.min.js)
+You can also find the code snippet [here](https://www.mifiel.com/sign-snippet-v1.0.0.min.js).

 ### Options